What is ECS8.5?:

 are just dissatisfied with your score, you may reattempt the

-marathon(s) as many times as you like or can manage before May 18th.
+marathon(s) as many times as you like or can manage before the event ends.

 ALSO NEW FOR ECS 8.5: